-I never knew there were so many ways to enjoy rice.
+At the fair, visitors will learn of so many ways to enjoy rice.
 Rice tea was a new one and very refreshing too.
 But it was also possible to find rice cosmetics, rice ice-cream and a range of other goodies.
-I treated myself to a plate of sweet rice flakes with coconut shreds – which evoked an old English pudding, in surprisingly pleasing way.
+You can also treat myself to a plate of sweet rice flakes with coconut shreds – which evoked an old English pudding, in surprisingly pleasing way.

 It is an educational and entertainment fair as well as a market.
 There are displays with the facts behind Thailand’s most important industry, and the tools and machinery used in preparation and farming.
-There’s also a stage where I enjoyed the unique sounds of Thai country music and slapstick comedy.
-I witnessed a bizarre Thai kickboxing fight between dwarves, which was something I’ve not seen before.
+There’s also a stage where visitors can enjoy the unique sounds of Thai country music and slapstick comedy, including a bizarre Thai kickboxing fight between dwarves.

 The variety of rice and how rice farming differs across the nation is an eye-opener.
 Most of us know and love the kingdom’s famous jasmine rice or sticky rice with their meals and perhaps don’t realise they’re missing out on other offerings; such as, brown rice, polished rice, red rice, cargo rice, broken rice and the trademarked Riceberry – a dark cross-bred rice with antioxidants.
 Many of these rice strains have amazing health boosting properties and deserve to be better known internationally.

-At the rice fair, I learned a lot that was new, saw a great deal the interested me, met some genuinely nice people, and gained an appreciation of this product that will enhance every Thai meal I’ll eat from now on.
+At the rice fair, visitors can learn a lot that was new, and gained an appreciation of this product that will enhance every Thai meal they’ll eat from now on.